Ryubing/.github/profile/README.md

 Stable builds are made every so often onto a separate "release" branch that then gets put into the releases you know and love.
 These stable builds exist so that the end user can get a more **enjoyable and stable experience**.

-You can find the latest stable release [here](https://github.com/GreemDev/Ryujinx/releases/latest).
+You can find the latest stable release [here](https://github.com/Ryubing/Ryujinx/releases/latest).

 Canary builds are compiled automatically for each commit on the master branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, these builds **may be unstable or completely broken**.
 These canary builds are only recommended for experienced users.

-You can find the latest canary release [here](https://github.com/GreemDev/Ryujinx-Canary/releases/latest).
+You can find the latest canary release [here](https://github.com/Ryubing/Canary-Releases/releases/latest).

 ## Documentation

-If you are planning to contribute or just want to learn more about this project please read through our [documentation](docs/README.md).
+If you are planning to contribute or just want to learn more about this project please read through our [documentation readme](https://github.com/Ryubing/Ryujinx/blob/master/docs/README.md).

 ## Features